nmfs-opensci/NOAAHackDays/content/setup.md

 ### When done, please stop the JupyterHub

-If you are in Jupyter lab in the browser:
+If you are in JupyterLab in the browser:

 - File > Hub Control Panel > Stop my server

-If you are in RStudio and you still have the Jupyter lab tab open in your browser:
+If you are in RStudio and you still have the JupyterLab tab open in your browser:

-- Go to the Jupyter lab tab
+- Go to the JupyterLab tab
 - File > Hub Control Panel > Stop my server

-If you are in RStudio and you do not have the Jupyter lab tab open in your browser because you closed that tab:
+If you are in RStudio and you do not have the JupyterLab tab open in your browser because you closed that tab:

-- Go to the url `https://<jupyterhub url>/user/<your username in the hub>/lab/` That will open the Jupyter lab tab
+- Go to the url `https://<jupyterhub url>/user/<your username in the hub>/lab/` That will open the JupyterLab tab
 - File > Hub Control Panel > Stop my server